U-Alberta/wned/README.md

 * Update the el.config with the root directory.
 * ./run.sh

-## Input
+## Data
 See the benchmark dataset for example: http://dx.doi.org/10.7939/DVN/10968

 ## Citing
-If you use this code in your reseasrch, please acknowledge that by citing:
+If you use this code in your research, please acknowledge that by citing:

     @inproceedings{DBLP:conf/cikm/GuoB14,
       author    = {Zhaochen Guo and